Arizona Teacher License Defense Attorney | Education Licensing Lawyers

 - The cancellation of their license to teach

 No matter the ultimate consequences of their actions, the fact remains that educators who verbally abuse a student are putting themselves in a terrible position overall.
-They are making life more challenging for themselves and taking a hit to their reputation all at the same time.
+They are making life more challenging for themselves and simultaneously taking a hit on their reputation.

 Substance Abuse Issues Among Teachers